How To Change An Engine Oil Filter? | Step-By-Step Guide

 How often should an oil filter be changed?

-Forgetting your car's maintenance schedule is easy.
+Forgetting your vehicle's maintenance schedule is easy.
 But this simple oversight can lead to serious and costly engine damage down the road.
 Sticking to a schedule is key.

 How much does it cost to get an oil filter replaced?